 The Toyota Sequoia has been around for a while.
-It was introduced in 2001 as a full-size SUV meant to fill the gap that existed between the Toyota Land Cruiser and the Toyota 4Runner.
+It was introduced in 2001 as a full-size SUV meant to fill the gap between the Toyota Land Cruiser and the Toyota 4Runner.
 As it is with many cars, it comes with problems that are unique to it.

 Quick Answer: Avoid Toyota Sequoia Year Models 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008